-At the highest level (1), the unit will pick up soft sounds (including background noise).
-At the lowest level (3), it will pick up louder sounds only.
+At the highest level (1), the unit will pick up softer noise (including background noise).
+At the lowest level (3), it will pick up only loud noise.

 VOX operation is not recommended if the radio will be used in a noisy or windy environment.
 A VOX headset is also available, this can be purchased from your re-seller or online at www.oricom.com.au.